 Leopard geckos are popular lizards and make great companions.
-Here are 10 things you need to know before owning a Leopard gecko.
+Here is a brief Leopard Gecko care for beginners guide to tell you the 10 things you need to know before owning a Leopard Gecko.

 They live a long time